dahernan/goHystrix/README.md

 ### Default circuit values when you create a command
 ```
-errorPercetageThreshold - 50.0 - If (number_of_errors / total_calls * 100) > 50.0 the circuit will be open
+ErrorPercetageThreshold - 50.0 - If (number_of_errors / total_calls * 100) > 50.0 the circuit will be open
-minimumNumberOfRequest - if total_calls < 20 the circuit will be close
+MinimumNumberOfRequest - if total_calls < 20 the circuit will be close
-numberOfSecondsToStore - 20 seconds (for health counts you only evaluate the last 20 seconds of calls)
+NumberOfSecondsToStore - 20 seconds (for health counts you only evaluate the last 20 seconds of calls)
-numberOfSamplesToStore - 50 values (you store the duration of 50 successful calls using reservoir sampling)
+NumberOfSamplesToStore - 50 values (you store the duration of 50 successful calls using reservoir sampling)
+Timeout - 2 * time.Seconds
 ```

 ### You can customize the default values when you create the command